Roland09/PathPaintTool/README.md

 * open the demo scene TerrainToolsDemo/Scenes/Rocky Green Plateaus
 * select a terrain
-* click the *Paint Terrain* brush in the inspector of the terrain and select *Path Paint Tool*
+* click the *Paint Terrain* menu button in the terrain inspector and select *Path Paint Tool*

 Have Fun :-)